Xercoy/docs/content/docs/for-developers/partners/account-migration.md

   show: true
 ---

-If you are setting up a new account directly with SendGrid but have previously had an account through one of our partners, there are several things to keep in mind - make sure to stop sending mail until you migrate to a new, warmed up account, and make sure export data from your old account, and clean up the data described here so that you can import it into your new account.
+If you are setting up a new account directly with SendGrid but have previously had an account through one of our partners, there are several things to keep in mind:

+- stop sending mail until you migrate to a new, warmed up account
+- export data from your old account
+- clean up the data described here so that you can import it into your new account

 ## Before you begin